EMI · Emotional Metabolism Index

 Pilot Blueprint

 An 8-week pilot, pre-designed.
 Named workflow, named cohort, week-by-week timeline, lead and lag indicators, exit criteria, three-failure pre-mortem with mitigations, comms plan, Phase 2 with named tracks.
-The operator-grade artifact for leaders ready to run the framework, not just read it.
+Now with Phase 0 prerequisite and Same-Breath review at week 4.

 The diagnostic